 This system gives us a mirror, a very personal look at ourselves, our human view of relationship to ourselves and the other: the stars, planets, and far away places of what is visible/invisible.

 Eva Jane Peck grew up in Mystic, Connecticut.
 Since then she has lived and raised her daughter in Brooklyn, New York.
 She has a B.A. in English and a minor in Art History from Barnard College, Columbia University, and an M.S.Ed. from Bank Street College of Education.
 She has worked as a teacher of preschool special education and early childhood social-emotional development, a hospice volunteer, an organizer for community gardens, and a typesetter for the New York Review of Books.
-She has studied at the Poetry Project and New School with John Godfrey and Matthew Zapruder, among others, and her poetry has appeared in a variety of online and print journals including Coconut, Fence, Ghost Proposal, Poems by Sunday, Someone Stop Me, Spine Road, and Sun's Skeleton.
+She has studied astrology with Anne Ortelee, among others, and tarot with Ellen Goldberg of the School of Oracles.
+She has also studied at the Poetry Project and New School, and her poetry has appeared in a variety of online and print journals including Coconut, Fence, Ghost Proposal, Poems by Sunday, Someone Stop Me, Spine Road, and Sun's Skeleton.
 She is a member of the National Council for Geocosmic Research and the Organization for Professional Astrology.
-She has studied clowning with Sarah French and Vivian Gladwell, recorded music and toured with Appendix Out (a previous incarnation of Scottish folk musician Alasdair Roberts), and performed music with ensembles including NYC's Javanese Gamelan Kusuma Laras, and a staging of John Cage's Song Books.